 Natural gas operations are subject to the regulation of the Arizona Corporation Commission, the Public Utilities Commission of Nevada, the California Public Utilities Commission, and the Federal Energy Regulatory Commission.
 The accounting policies of the Company conform to generally accepted accounting principles applicable to rate-regulated enterprises (including SFAS No. 71 "Accounting for the Effects of Certain Types of Regulation") and reflect the effects of the ratemaking process.
-As such, the Company is allowed to defer as regulatory assets, costs that otherwise would be expensed if it is probable to tuture recovery from customers will occur.
+As such, the Company is allowed to defer as regulatory assets, costs that otherwise would be expensed if it is probable that future recovery from customers will occur.
 The Company reviews these assets to assess their ultimate recoverability within the approved regulatory guidelines.
 If rate recovery is no longer probable, due to competition or the actions of regulators, the Company is required to write-off the related regulatory asset (which would be recognized as current-period expense).
-Refer to Note 4 - Regulatory Assets and Liabilities for a list of regulatory assets.